📊 Educational backtesting tool · Historical NSE data (Dec 2006–Dec 2025) · Not investment advice · Terms & Privacy

 Slippage Sensitivity

-The strategy beats Nifty 50 (10.42%) at every slippage level, including a conservative 0.50% estimate.
+The backtest showed outperformance vs Nifty 50 (10.42%) at all slippage levels tested, including a conservative 0.50% estimate.

 SlippageNet CAGRvs Nifty